kasuken/kasuken/README.md

 ## ✨ Current situation

-- ☁️ I work as a Senior Cloud Engineer at [Xebia](https://xebia.com/)
+- ☁️ I work as a GitHub Technical Lead at [Xebia](https://xebia.com/)
-- 🤓 I am the CTO and co-founder of [Brandplane](https://www.brandplane.co), a marketing agency driven by AI
+- 🤓 I am the CIO (ex CTO) and co-founder of [Brandplane](https://www.brandplane.co), a marketing agency driven by AI
-- 🌱 I’m currently learning Blazor, ASP.NET Core GraphQL, OpenAI, and Semantic Kernel
+- 🌱 I’m currently learning Blazor, ASP.NET Core GraphQL, LLM and SLM
 - 📙 I wrote a **book** about **Minimal APIs** for **[Packt](https://www.packtpub.com/product/minimal-apis-in-asp-net-core-6/9781803237824)**
 - 📝 I am writing a book about Cloud Automation with GitHub Copilot for Packt
 - 🧙‍♂️ I released a course "**[Learning GitHub](https://bit.ly/learningithub)**" on **LinkedIn Learning**